reoim/TIL/Docker.md

 `docker ps -a` - Show all containers on the system

+`docker ps -aq` - Show all containers with numeric IDs only

+`docker rm -f $(docker ps -aq)` - Clean up all containers

 `docker run imageName` - Run image

 `docker images` - Lists all the images on your local system